zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 No error message printed
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases - especially when running in parallel with MPI - LAMMPS may stop without displaying an error.
-But that does not mean, that there was no error message, instead it is highly likely that the message was written to a buffer and LAMMPS was aborted before the buffer was output.
-Usually, output buffers are output for every line of output, but sometimes, this is delayed until 4096 or 8192 bytes of output have been accumulated.
-This buffering for screen and logfile output can be disabled by using the :ref:`-nb or -nonbuf <nonbuf>` command-line flag.
+In some cases -- especially when running in parallel with MPI -- LAMMPS may stop without displaying an error.
+But the fact that nothing was displayed does not mean there was not an error message.
+Instead it is highly likely that the message was written to a buffer and LAMMPS was aborted before the buffer was output.
+Usually, output buffers are output for every line of output, but sometimes this is delayed until 4096 or 8192 bytes of output have been accumulated.
+This buffering for screen and logfile output can be disabled by using the :ref:`-nb or -nonbuf
-This is most often needed when debugging crashing multi-replica calculations.
+<nonbuf>` command-line flag.
+This is most often needed when debugging
+crashing multi-replica calculations.

 .. _hint12: